semrush/intergalactic/website/docs/data-display/bar-horizontal/bar-horizontal.md

 ![](static/skeleton.png)

-Refer to [Error & n/a widget states](/components/widget-empty/widget-empty) for all other "empty states".
+Refer to [Error & n/a widget states](/components/widget-empty/widget-empty) for all other empty states.

 ## Usage in UX/UI